-This time, our baby was with his grandpas so we just had a double room.
+Our baby was with his grandparents this time, so we just had a double room.
 But the hotel is family-friendly as they have interconnecting rooms and provide cribs or cots for free and extra beds also free for children up to 12 years old.

-One of the hotel’s reasons for pride is the Settimo rooftop lounge restaurant on the top floor.
+One of the hotel’s reasons for pride is the Settimo terraced restaurant on the top floor, one of the best rooftop restaurants in Rome.
 Its garden-themed decoration recalls the nearby Villa Borghese park and its settings offer some of the best views of the city with a skyline that includes St. Peter’s dome and the monuments of the historic center.

 Our dinner began in style with a dainty amuse-bouche of porcini mushroom mousse served with a crust of Italian Parmigiano cheese.
 The starters of Roman supplì made with rice and the three types of meat (beef, pork and chicken) topped with a Pecorino cheese cream and carpaccio of salted cod with citrus fruits and sour cherries vinegar followed introducing us to the meal.

-Our two first courses were stuffed tortelli pasta in a cacio e pepe style on a pumpkin cream and risotto on a sauce of porcini mushrooms and almonds.
-The main dishes comprised of veal medallion served as saltimbocca alla romana and sauteed squids with courgettes accompanied by stuffed zucchini flowers.
+Our two first courses were stuffed tortelli pasta in cacio e pepe style on a pumpkin cream and risotto in a sauce of porcini mushrooms and almonds.
+The main dishes comprised veal medallion served as saltimbocca alla romana and sauteed squids with courgettes accompanied by stuffed zucchini flowers.

 Facilities and Services